Image of the Teacher

 It’s necessary that we believe that the child is very intelligent, that the child is strong and beautiful and has very ambitious desires and requests. —Loris Malaguzzi

-It takes wisdom and a great deal of practice for teachers to educate those strong and beautiful children who have ambitious desires and requests.
-Why don’t we hold the same ideal expectation for the adults who lead and care for them?
+It takes wisdom—and a great deal of practice—for teachers to educate strong and beautiful children with very ambitious desires and requests.
+If that is true, why not hold the same ideal for the adults who lead and care for them?

 Examine assumptions about Teachers

-An equal aspiration would include an attentiveness to our image of the educator, an image that could disrupt the current discourse of destructive distrust and choking constraints.
-A powerful image of the teacher would direct our pedagogy of listening to those who really matter—those who know and love our children.
-Instead of barriers and constraints, a powerful image of the teacher would remind us to rely upon the teacher’s experience and wisdom to grow good schools.
+A corresponding aspiration for adults would address our image of the educator.
+A shift in our assumptions about teachers could disrupt the current discourse of destructive distrust and choking constraints.
+A powerful image of the teacher could apply the pedagogy of listening to those who do the leading and caring—those who know our children and look out for them.
+Instead of words of disparagement and standards, a powerful image of the teacher would remind us of our reliance upon the teacher’s experience and wisdom to grow good schools.

 Children have a right to a good school — a good building, good teachers, right time, good activities.
 This is the right of ALL children. — Loris Mallaguzi